Effects of inertia on conformation and dynamics of tangentially-driven active filaments: Results

-We use these simulations to first investigate inertial effects on the global conformation of polymers.
+We first investigate inertial effects on the global conformation of polymers.
 Fig.~\ref{fig:conformation}(a) shows that chain conformation is significantly more extended for high active forces in the underdamped scenario.
-Thus, we plot the end-to-end distance (calculated as $R_e^{ ^{*}}= \sqrt{\langle \vec{R}^{2}_e \rangle}/\sigma$) of active polymers in their steady-state as a function of activity $f^{a^{*}}$ for different chain lengths $N$ as presented in Fig.~\ref{fig:conformation}(b).
+To compare the mean conformation of polymers in the overdamped and underdamped regimes, we plot the end-to-end distance of active polymers, obtained as $R_e^{ ^{*}}= \sqrt{\langle \vec{R}^{2}_e \rangle}/\sigma$, in their steady-state as a function of activity $f^{a^{*}}$ for different chain lengths $N$ as presented in Fig.~\ref{fig:conformation}(b).
 For $f^{a^{*}} \gg 1$, when active force per monomer exceeds damping force, we observe a striking contrast between conformations of inertial and overdamped active polymers.
-Chains with underdamped dynamics swell, whereas overdamped chains slightly shrink.
-The onset of departure from the overdamped limit is set by the ratio of the inertial timescale $\tau_{\text{m}}= m/\gamma$ to the time of advection by active force $\tau_{\text{adv}}= \sigma \gamma /f^a $.
+Chains with underdamped dynamics swell, whereas overdamped chains slightly shrink upon increase of activity.
+The onset of departure from the overdamped limit is set by the ratio of the inertial timescale $\tau_{\text{m}}= m/\gamma$ to the time of advection by the active force per monomer $\tau_{\text{adv}}= \sigma \gamma /f^a $.
 At large active forces when $\tau_{\text{m}} / \tau_{\text{adv}}> 1$, large velocities gained by inertial monomers promote collisions, resulting in chain unwinding.
-Conformations of inertial chains are more extended and anisotropic, resulting in a larger asphericity and broader distribution of end-to-end distance, see Figs.\, S2 and S3, and videos in SM~\cite{SI}.
+Conformations of inertial chains at higher activities are more extended (see videos in SM~\cite{SI}), resulting in broader probability distribution function (PDF) of end-to-end distance $P(R_{e}^ {^{*}})$, as can be inferred from Fig.~\ref{fig:PDF-ASPH} (a) and (b).
+For overdamped active chains, we observed a slightly more peaked $P(R_{e}^ {^{*}})$ at high activities, reflecting a weak conformational shrinkage.
+This trend is similar to observation of reference~\cite{Active_flexible}, although the degree of shrinkage is much stronger in that work.
+This is because the model used in our simulations~\cite{Isele} is different from reference~\cite{Active_flexible} where a different tangential force rule is used~\cite{active_pol_20} and active forces on end beads are switched off.
+In contrast to the results of reference~\cite{Active_flexible}, we do not observe for polymers with overdamped dynamics a remarkable coil-globule-like conformational transition upon increase of activity.

+In addition, high-activity inertial chains have more anisotropy in their conformation as evidenced by their larger asphericity, which is defined as~\cite{asphericity}:

+where $Tr=\lambda_1+\lambda_2+\lambda_3$, $M=\lambda_1\lambda_2+\lambda_2\lambda_3+\lambda_3\lambda_1$ and each $\lambda$ is an eigenvalue of the $3\times 3$ gyration tensor.
+Asphericity ranges from 0 for perfect spherical conformation to 1 for rod-like one.
+Fig.~\ref{fig:PDF-ASPH} (c) shows the asphericity $A$ of active polymers against $f^{a^{*}}$ for chains in the underdamped and overdamped regimes.
+While $A$ of inertial chains exhibits a striking increase for higher activities indicating an elongated shape, the asphericity of overdamped chains decreases slightly with $f^{a^{*}}$, akin to the trends observed in reference~\cite{Active_flexible}, albeit much weaker.